CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Why we love it

-If you’re looking for a baby lullaby to rock your child to sleep with, “All the Pretty Horses” is a gorgeous choice.
+If you’re looking for a lullaby song to rock your child to sleep with, “All the Pretty Little Horses” is a gorgeous choice.
 The popular version of today talks about all the pretty horses that the child will wake up to in the morning: “Blacks and bays, dapples and grays,” prancing just for baby.

 Lullaby lyrics